andrew-m-higgs/andrew-m-higgs/README.md

 - :telescope: I'm freelancing as a web developer and contributing to frontend and backend for building web applications.
 - :seedling: Exploring Discord bots.
 - :zap: Enjoy eletronics and the maker lifestyle.
-- :zap: In my free time, I run, cycle and take photographs.
+- :zap: In my free time, I run, cycle, take photographs and garden.
 - :tshirt: Also designing t-shirts.

 Love open source / hardware and everything about it.